kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 The ***pnp startup-vlan 5*** command will program the target switches port connected with a trunk and automatically add the vlan and SVI to the target switch making that vlan ready to accept a DHCP address.
 The feature is available on switches running 16.6 code or greater as upstream neighbors.
 Older switches or upstream devices that cannot run the command should utilize VLAN 1 and then set up the correct management VLAN modified as part of the onboarding process.

 ### Step 1.2 - ***DHCP Setup***
-We need a DHCP scope to supply the address within the management network temporarily in order to complete the configuration and onboarding.
-The scope should be configured to offer addresses from part of the range of addresses leaving the other part of the scope for the static addresses.
-It also can be a reservation as DHCP servers can reserve addresses for specific MAC addresses, one benefit of this is DNS host entries are automatically updated sometimes depending on the DHCP Server.
+We need a DHCP scope to temporarily supply the address within the management network to complete the configuration and onboarding.
+Configure the scope to offer IP addresses from the part of the address's range, leaving the other part of the scope for static addresses.
+You could also make use of reservations as DHCP servers can reserve addresses for specific MAC addresses.
+One benefit of this is that DNS host entries are automatically updated depending on the DHCP Server.

-The DHCP scope would incorporate therefore the following which would be enough to get an address:
+The DHCP scope should therefore incorporate the following minimal configuration:

 * network
 * default gateway